hibachrach/ruut/README.md

 └── Child 3
 ```

-It's also good for printing serialized representations of trees (see the
+It's also good for pretty-printing serialized representations of trees (see the
 `format` options below).

 ## Usage